 Induction loop systems are installed in the following exhibits of the Town: The Sun Inn, The Garage, Barclays Bank, Number 2 and 3 Ravensworth Terrace, The Co-op, The Masonic Hall, the Sweet Shop and the Print Shop.

 Our staff undertake disability equality training and seek to provide honest, helpful advice.

-Admission concessions are available for groups of disabled people.
+Admission concessions are available for groups of 15 or more people.
 Please telephone the Bookings Team on 0191 370 4026 for more information.